paulbarber/CytoPb/README.md

 ## Quick start instructions

 Clone or download the repository files.
 Set your R working directory to the location of your data.
 Script 0 will expect a "raw" folder of raw data within that directory.
 The scripts work mainly with stacked tiff files which will and should be placed in an "img" folder.
-Use each script in turn. read the comments at the top of each script about what the inputs and outputs are.
+Use each script in turn.
+Read the comments at the top of each script about what the inputs and outputs are.

 ## How to cite